wkeeling/selenium-wire/README.rst

     # Now check the completed request
     self.assertEqual(driver.last_request.response.status_code, 200)

 Alternatively, Selenium Wire provides ``driver.wait_for_request()``.
-This method takes a path (actually any part of the full URL) and will wait for a request with this path before continuing.
+This method takes a path (actually any part of the full URL) and will wait for a request with this path to complete before continuing.

 For example, to wait for an AJAX request to return after a button is clicked: